 Be nice.
 Or else.

-Designer at Tight Joined about 5 years ago via an invitation from Mark F. Gjermund has invited Anders Svendal, Atle Mo, August Skare, Johan Høgåsen-Hallesby, Jonas Feiring and 1 other, Hans Petter Eikemo
+Designer at Tight Joined over 5 years ago via an invitation from Mark F. Gjermund has invited Anders Svendal, Atle Mo, August Skare, Johan Høgåsen-Hallesby, Jonas Feiring and 1 other, Hans Petter Eikemo

 This guy didn't want to start his own thing.
 He just wanted to quit his job.